tjormola/metar/README.txt

                                   Downloading

-   METAR parser home page is at [6]http://solitudo.net/software/lua/metar/ and it can be downloaded from the public Git repository at git://scm.solitudo.net/metar.git.
+   METAR parser home page is at [6]http://solitudo.net/software/lua/metar/ and it can be downloaded by cloning the public Git repository at git://scm.solitudo.net/metar.git.
 Gitweb interface is available at [7]http://scm.solitudo.net/gitweb/public/metar.git.

-   Remember to download the submodules after cloning metar.git.
-    1. $ git submodule init
-    2. $ git submodule update

                                   Installation